vTuanpham/Large_dataset_translator/README.md

     * Set target_lang to the correct language that you want to be translated
     * Set source_lang if the source dataset is not in english

-    * Be sure your converted data from convert function you implemented must have the following fields:
+    * Be sure your converted data from the convert function must have the following fields for each row of data:
       ```python
       @dataclass
       class BaseConfig: